 My lessons are for students of all ages and levels who wish to learn to trust themselves, create a meaningful connection to the instrument, and unlock their full potential.

 This is not more of the same you find in traditional music teaching.
 I will not blame you for your shortcomings, and we will work together to:

 No matter your level of experience or innate talent, I am confident there is an artist inside you who is eager have a voice.

-I can travel to your home, if you live in Simsbury, Avon, West Hartford, Farmington, Glastonbury, and nearby towns.
+I can travel to your home, if you live in Simsbury, Avon, West Hartford, Farmington, Glastonbury, and nearby towns (in Connecticut).

 “Michael has a very patient approach with young students.
 My daughter was only 5 years old when we started taking lessons with him.
 His methods kept her interested and feeling accomplished while working through a simpler curriculum than my older daughter.
 He gave her plenty of time to learn and ask questions while having fun playing the piano.” — Karen from Portland, CT

 So you know what you’re getting into, my influences include (in no particular order): my personal music practice, meditation/mindfulness, Acceptance and Commitment Therapy (ACT), the Taubman Approach, yoga, Alexander Technique, my experiences with my students, the many teachers with whom I have studied, my training in science and math, and my own personal reflection.
 I have a feeling there is a valuable approach to music tangled up in there somewhere…maybe we’ll discover it together.